amabdelmongy/ui-template/README.md

+# UI template

-# Description
+## Description

-Build a website about :)
+Build user interface for a website :)

 ### Technology
- -  using Angular 11 , Angular cli , Type Script , Bootstrap , HTML, CSS and primeng.
+ -  using Angular 11 , Angular cli , Type Script , Bootstrap , HTML, CSS.

 ###  How to run the code